An Angel for Satan

 An Angel for Satan (Un angelo per Satana) is a 1966 Italian horror film directed by Camillo Mastrocinque.
 It stars Barbara Steele in a dual role, as Harriet Montebruno / Belinda, and is set in a small Italian village by a lake.
 It is based on a short novel by Luigi Emmanuele.
 This was Barbara Steele's last "Italian Gothic".

 Plot

-The Count of Montebruno, preparing his luxurious mansion for the arrival of his niece, discovers a mysterious old statue.
-After the niece arrives, strange events begin to happen, including deaths.
-It soon becomes clear that the newly found statue somehow influences the mental state of the Count's young niece.
-It turns out that Harriet Montebruno, one of the ancestors of the Count of Montebruno, was turned into a statue many years ago.
+The Countess of Montebruno, returning to her birthright, requests an old statue revealed in a lake be refurbished by an artist, despite it being associated with a curse.
+Mysterious deaths begin to occur with the villagers associating it with the return of the Countess Harriet Montebruno and the statue.
+The Countess' personality begins to change, taking on the personna of Belinda, the woman of the statue, seducing and influencing the villagers towards her will.
+The artist remains suspicious and believes not all is what it appears to be.